 RAN sends RRC reconfiguration request message to UE.

 If UE is allowed to access the MBS service, UE derives Multicast User Key (MUK).
 The input key KEY is Kausf.
 The parameters are used to form the input string to the KDF including Multicast_group_ID.

-When re-authentication runs, the UE generates a new MUK and deletes the old MUK.
+This solution assumes that MUK update and re-authentication are independent.
+If reauthentication is performed, the UE still uses the current MUK.
+The UE will also try to process the MBS traffic with its known group key to avoid introducing unnecessary delays.
+The MUK and group key may be updated based on update policy after re-authentication.

-NOTE: The details of MUK derivation will be discussed in the normative work.
+NOTE 2: The details of MUK derivation will be discussed in the normative work.

-Editor’s Note: Key update procedure after reauthentication is FFS.
+NOTE 3: Depending on which solutions are concluded to be chosen for KI#1 and KI#3, the details related to “reauthentication” and “protection of MBS traffic” and “MUK/group key update” might need to be adapted.
+This can be left to normative phase.

-SMF requests MUK and sends Multicast_group_ID to AUSF.
+(MB)-SMF requests MUK and sends Multicast_group_ID to AUSF.

 AUSF derives Multicast User Key (MUK) based on Kasuf and Multicast_group_ID.
-When re-authentication runs, the AUSF generates a new MUK and deletes the old MUK.
+When re-authentication runs, the AUSF is not required to generate a new MUK immediately.
+The MUK is derived when request is received from SMF.

 AUSF responds to SMF with MUK.

-SMF distributes MUK to MBSF-C.
+(MB)-SMF distributes MUK to MBSF-C.

 MBSF-C receives and stores the MUK.
 Afterwards, ACK is reponded to SMF.